danehans/cilium-demos/bgp-cp/README.md

 nginx   LoadBalancer   10.12.153.124   10.12.141.231   80:30596/TCP   9m40s
 ```

-The external IPs will be advertised by BGP in upcoming steps to provide intra-cluster connectivity
+The external IPs will be advertised by BGP in upcoming steps to provide
-between services.
+external/inter-cluster connectivity of load balancer services.

 ## Configure BGP

-The Cilium BGP configuration is a two part process, annotate the nodes that will run BGP and configure
+The Cilium BGP configuration is a two part process, annotate the nodes that
-a peering policy to configure BGP peers, advertise routes, etc. Refer to the [official docs][docs] for
+will run BGP and configure a peering policy to configure BGP peers, advertise
+routes, etc. Refer to the [official docs][docs] for additional details regarding
-additional details regarding BGP Control Plane.
+BGP Control Plane.

 Annotate the nodes in the first cluster: